 Cities are complex urban environments.
-Detailed fine grain data is increasingly needed to provide the evidence base for integrated and locally focused planning and investment decisions.
+Detailed fine grain data is increasingly needed to provide the evidence base for integrated and locally focused planning and investment decisions across the public and private sectors.

 - Disaggregated to a fine-grain spatial scale, allowing for custom geographies to be defined based on the scope of analysis, such as an activity centre or renewal precinct

-- Developed using a dynamic and systematic algorithm which enables robust scenario testing and impact analysis
+- Developed using a dynamic and systematic algorithm that enables robust scenario testing and impact analysis using a modular framework to facilitate continuous development over time to understand how places are growing, changing, their strengths and the challenges they face

 - Presented via a web-accessible and interactive platform which allows for analysis and visualisation.

-A vital aspect of SAM is that it can produce these forecasts using a transparent set of inputs, assumptions, and techniques.
+Importantly, SAM can produce these forecasts using a transparent set of inputs, assumptions, and techniques.
 These parameters can, therefore, be altered to create sets of clearly defined scenarios, which are a key focus of policy evaluation.

-SAM includes detailed information across three key variable types.
-These are:
+SAM delivers detailed information for each scenario with over 25 million data points across three key variable types.
+The variable types are:

 - Dwellings and population, which includes a range of household and demographic attributes